K14KHaNaSa/K14KHaNaSa/README.md

 #### "Jaewon Chung" from Suwon, South Korea
 [Mar 2018 ~ Feb 202X] School of Computer Science and Information Engineering, The Catholic University of Korea.
 [2021 F/W Semester] Vice-Director of Dept. of Voluntary, CUK Club Union, The Catholic University of Korea (a.k.a.
 CUK).
-[Jul 3 2018 ~ Feb 22 2020] **Military Service Obligation** as sergeant spotter from Sniper team, 106 Mechanized Infantry Battalion, 2nd Armored Brigade, Republic Of Korea Army.
+[Jul 3 2018 ~ Feb 22 2020] **Military Service Obligation** as sergeant spotter at Sniper team, 106 Mechanized Infantry Battalion, 2nd Armored Brigade, Republic Of Korea Army.
 [Mar 2016 ~ Feb 2018] Department of Computer Information, Dongseoul University.

 #### I'm interested in